IntroVirt/IntroVirt/README.md

 1. Navigate to the [releases](https://github.com/IntroVirt/IntroVirt/releases)
 1. Download the appropriate IntroVirt `.zip` file for your Ubuntu distribution from the latest release
 1. unzip the zip file, change into the `introvirt-ubuntu-xx.xx` folder and run: `sudo apt install ./*.deb`
-1. Navigate to the [kvm-introvirt releases](https://github.com/IntroVirt/kvm-introvirt/releases) and download the release that matches your kernel version (`uname -a`).
+1. Navigate to the [kvm-introvirt releases](https://github.com/IntroVirt/kvm-introvirt/releases) and download the file from the latest release that matches your kernel version (`uname -a`).
 If one does not exist, see the instructions in the [kvm-introvirt READEME.md](https://github.com/IntroVirt/kvm-introvirt) for how to build it yourself and please [submit an issue](https://github.com/IntroVirt/kvm-introvirt/issues) for support.
     * _We try to keep up with the latest kernel for each supported LTS.
 If you are behind, consider updating._
 1. Unzip the `kvm-introvirt` zip file, change into the new directory and run: `sudo apt install ./*.deb`
 1. Test: `sudo ivversion`